This Is Why Anurag Kashyap Does Not Work With Big Stars

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts Cookies Policy.

-Why Anurag Kashyap Hates Working With Big Stars?
+Why Anurag Kashyap Doesn’t Work With Big Stars?
 The Gangs of Wasseypur Maker Spills The Beans

 During a recent media interaction, Anurag Kashyap expressed his desire to work with Amitabh Bachchan, Shah Rukh Khan, Kamal Haasan, and Vijay Sethupathi.